malexsmith/3700_Assignment_1_dispersal/README.md

 gheatmap(njtree, genbank_seq_metadata , low = "white",high = "#1099dd",color="grey", offset=0.03, width=0.15, font.size=3,
          colnames_angle=90, hjust=1)+vexpand(.1, -1)+ ggtitle("Deep Sea Vent Dispersal w NJ tree")+ theme(legend.position="none")

+# Don't worry if the tree and matrix overlap in the plot window - the sizing has been made for the final pdf output.

 # Now, use the same command structure to append the information to the ML tree.
-(Again, make sure to add you name to the title!
+(Again, don't worry about overlap and make sure to add you name to the title!
 Find ggtitle and insert your name inbetween the quotes).

 gheatmap(mltree, genbank_seq_metadata , low = "white",high = "#1099dd",color="grey", offset=0.03, width=0.15, font.size=3,
          colnames_angle=90, hjust=1)+vexpand(.1, -1)+ ggtitle("Deep Sea Vent Dispersal w ML tree")+ theme(legend.position="none")